star-whale/docs/docs/getting-started/cloud.md

 Follow step 1 to step 4 in [Getting started with Starwhale Standalone](standalone) to create:

-- a Starwhale model named mnist
+- a Starwhale model named helloworld
-- a Starwhale dataset named mnist
+- a Starwhale dataset named mnist64
-- a Starwhale runtime named pytorch
+- a Starwhale runtime named helloworld

 ## Login to the cloud instance